 The most important tip anyone can give you is to do slow travel.
-When I travel on my own, the first day is definitely scary and uncomfortable, even if I may be in a modern city like Stockholm.
+When I travel on my own, the first day is definitely Uncomfortable, on the verge of being Scary, yep.
+Even if I may be in a modern city like Stockholm.
 My nerves get over-stimulated and it takes more time to calm them, adapt and eventually enjoy.

 I’ve actually joined a walking tour just once, in Stockholm, on my first day in the city for the first time.
-Naturally, I was pretty nervous about it, wondering if people are all in pairs or groups and I’ll feel awkward and weirded out.
+Naturally, I was pretty nervous about it, wondering if people are all in pairs (lovey-dovey couples are the worst), or groups of friends, and I’ll feel awkward and weirded out.